 Does it feel like you keep waking up from sound sleep to a nightmare?

-I remember times like those.
+I remember days like those.

-Times when all I wanted in the world was to lose myself in sleep and I would get a few precious hours before my mind would wake up a little bit, remember reality, and then jolt me awake.
+Days when all I wanted in the world was to lose myself in sleep and I would get a few precious hours before my mind would wake up a little bit, remember reality, and then jolt me awake.

 And it was always 2am.